DEADLINE: By July 31, 2020 (midnight) No exceptions. Any application received after the deadline will not be considered.

 This award will be given to the nonprofit that receives the most donations from those who are between 18 and 35 years old.
 This award is meant to challenge our younger readers and the organizations participating to help stimulate more contributions.
 This is a way to generate excitement around philanthropy and to inspire the next generation, to experience the feelings of joy and reward that accompany acts of generosity.
 Plus, the goal is to jumpstart vital lifelong partnerships between younger donors and the local nonprofit community, with the hope that as their financial position grows so will their contributions and involvement.

-WHAT IS YOUR ORGANIZATION'S BIG IDEA?
+WHAT IS YOUR BIG IDEA FOR 2021?

-(Note: include your high-resolution photos and most recent IRS 990 Form or your application will be considered incomplete)
+The deadline for application submission is midnight on July 31.
+(NOTE: You must include your high-resolution photos and most recent IRS 990 form as the final step of your application, or your application will be considered incomplete)

-We have broad interests and less specific criteria for evaluating your application than many other funds.
-Additionally, you can participate in Monterey County Gives! campaign while pursuing any other fundraising campaign.
+Our committee will review all proposals.
+We are seeking proposals that are innovative, mission-critical and have the greatest opportunity to make an impact.
+There is nothing that prevents you from pursuing any other fundraising while you participate in Monterey County Gives! campaign.
 If chosen to participate, you may be required to submit additional due diligence documents prior to the public announcement of the campaign, in order to be included.

 ANNOUNCEMENT OF YOUR SELECTION

 Organizations selected for the Monterey County Gives!
-Campaign will be announced by September 3 via email.
-The final award your organization receives, including the pro-rata match, will be determined once all donations are tallied next January after costs for production of the special MCGives!
-Special Issue, development of the website, bank interchange credit card fees, and accounting costs are deducted.
-Last year’s costs for running this campaign were less than 5%.
-Your group will receive funds by the week of March 1.
-All donations are handled by the CFMC, and directly deposited into the Monterey County Weekly Community Fund at the Community Foundation for Monterey County.
-The official tax notification will be generated for donations $250 or greater by the CFMC (all donors receive an email receipt from the MCGives! website upon making their donation).
-However, it is our recommendation that you send a personal thank-you to each donor.
+Campaign will be notified by September 10, via email.
+The final award your organization receives, including the pro-rata match, will be determined once all donations are tallied in January after costs for production of the special MCGives!
+Special Issue, development of the website, credit card fees, and administrative/accounting costs are deducted.
+Last year’s costs for running this campaign were 2.91%.

-SUBMIT YOUR APPLICATION BY MIDNIGHT JULY 31
+SUBMIT YOUR APPLICATION BY MIDNIGHT ON JULY 31

 Questions?
 Email: [email protected]

-3. All fields with an *asterisk must be completed.
+- All fields with an *asterisk must be completed.